michalroots/michalroots.github.io/_pages/experiences.md

 - **Experience Design Consulting**: I help regenerative organisations create transformational retreats, workshops, courses and events. €200 / hour (discounts and token payments possible)
 - **Facilitation Magic:** Hire me to facilitate your event. €500 / day (discounts and token payments possible)
 - **Art Co-Creation**: Immersive experiences are my thing.
 If you'd like me to co-create with you, or at your festival / exhibition - reach out.
-- **Weddings and Ceremonies**: I love these special moments of celebration.
+- **Officiating Weddings and Ceremonies**: I love these special moments of celebration.
 Tell me about yours!

 ## Portfolio
 [An incomplete list of experiences](/tag/experiences) of different shapes and sizes, online and offline, which I had the joy of creating.